alexxke/keynet/README.md

-# KeyDB: An Open Source Dataset of Key Bittings
+# KeyNet: An Open Source Dataset of Key Bittings

 This repository introduces a dataset of obverse and reverse images of 319 unique Schlage SC1 keys, labeled with each key's bitting code.